 Longer manufacturing duration allows analog chip makers to generate greater efficiencies, leading to structurally higher gross margins than their fabless digital peers.
 The downside of vertical integration is that cyclicality can be more pronounced for analog chipmakers, as capacity utilization upsides work in reverse during down periods.

-NXP Semiconductors's revenue growth over the last three years has been mediocre, averaging 17.1% annually.
-But as you can see below, its revenue declined from $3.31 billion in the same quarter last year to $3.3 billion.
+NXP Semiconductors's revenue growth over the last three years has been mediocre, averaging 16.5% annually.
+But as you can see below, this quarter wasn't particularly strong, with revenue growing from $3.31 billion in the same quarter last year to $3.42 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-This quarter, NXP Semiconductors's DIO came in at 135, which is 36 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.
+This quarter, NXP Semiconductors's DIO came in at 131, which is 29 days above its five-year average.
+These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-NXP Semiconductors's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 57% in Q2, up 0.3 percentage points year on year.
+NXP Semiconductors's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 56.6% in Q4, down 0.5 percentage points year on year.

-NXP Semiconductors's operating margins have been trending up over the last year, averaging 35.8%.
-On top of that, the company's margins remain towards the high end of semiconductor companies, driven by its efficient operating model and economies of scale.
+NXP Semiconductors's operating margins have been trending down over the last year, averaging 35.1%.
+However, the company's profitability remains one of the strongest in the industry, driven by its solid gross margins and economies of scale generated from its highly efficient operating model.

 Earnings, Cash & Competitive Moat